-Some call it the ‘rugged edge of the Oregon coast’ where the sun and surf meet to leave you spellbound and breathless.
-This week, I escaped to Cape Perpetua Scenic Area where in winter – except for surf and wind, the coast slows down – that’s easy to understand – few distractions, few folks around…especially along Oregon’s rugged edge of life.
+Some call it the “rugged edge of the Oregon Coast,” where the sun and surf meet to leave you spellbound and breathless.
+At the Cape Perpetua Scenic Area, the Coast slows down.
+That’s easy to understand – few distractions, few folks around…especially along Oregon’s rugged edge of life.

-It’s more than forty miles of central Oregon coastline beginning at Waldport and continuing along a southerly stretch of Coastal Highway 101 marked by steep headlands, jagged volcanic outcrops and jaw-dropping scenic drama.
-In fact, it is so significant and prized a place that 2700 acres of massive Cape Perpetua is designated a National Scenic Area.
-Two miles south of Yachats, Oregon you will find the Cape Perpetua Visitor Center and it is open daily.
+It’s more than 40 miles of Oregon coastline, beginning at Waldport and continuing along a southerly stretch of Highway 101, marked by steep headlands, jagged volcanic outcrops and jaw-dropping scenic drama.
+In fact, it is so significant that 2,700 acres of the massive Cape Perpetua is designated a National Scenic Area.
+Two miles south of Yachats, you will find the Cape Perpetua Visitor Center.

-USFS Manager, David Thompson, noted that atop Cape Perpetua you can turn in any direction for views that surprise and amaze:
+USFS Visitor Center Manager David Thompson notes that atop Cape Perpetua you can turn in any direction for views that surprise and amaze.

-“Certainly the coast is the most dramatic the part that captures your attention first,” noted Thompson.
+“Certainly the Coast is the most dramatic the part that captures your attention first,” notes Thompson.
 “And yet if you turn and look the other way, you’ve got this unbelievably green sitka spruce forest with a wealth of moss and ferns and giant trees – it’s all special.”

-The Visitor Center provides a wealth of hiking choices too: over 11 different trails for a total of 27 miles and the wonderful thing is that at one point or another many of the trails inter-connect with one another.
+The visitor center provides a wealth of hiking choices too, with more than 11 different trails spanning 27 miles and many of the trails interconnecting with one another.

-The Captain Cook Trail is wheelchair accessible, leads you from the Visitor Center to skirt the shoreline.
-At low tide, the trail puts on quite a show as waves crash into rocky crevices and cracks at a place called “Spouting Horn.”
-If you wish to wander longer consider the astounding collection of Oregon State Park Waysides with names like Neptune, Ponsler or Strawberry Hill where tide pools invite closer inspection during the ebbing tide.
+The Captain Cook Trail is wheelchair accessible, leading from the visitor center to skirt the shoreline.
+At low tide, the trail puts on quite a show as waves crash into rocky crevices and cracks at a place called ‘Spouting Horn.’
+If you wish to wander longer, consider the astounding collection of Oregon State Park waysides with names like Neptune, Ponsler or Strawberry Hill, where tide pools invite closer inspection during the ebbing tide.

-Nearby, Washburne State Park Campground invites you for an overnight stay where winter campers are welcome in a tent, trailer or r-v.
-For those who love to camp, but lack the right gear, Park Ranger Deborah Edwards said to consider renting a yurt:
+Nearby, Washburne State Park Campground invites overnight stays where campers are welcome in tent, trailer or RV.
+For those who love to camp but lack the right gear, Park Ranger Deborah Edwards says to consider renting a yurt.

-Little more than five miles away, another site requires you to take a short stroll on a paved trail and then a quick ride down the face of a cliff for 208 feet in an elevator to reach Sea Lion Caves.
+A little more than five miles away is the Sea Lion Caves, an Oregon Coast icon as far back as most folks remember.
+More than 100 acres of the adjacent land has been in private ownership since 1887.
+Getting to there requires just a short stroll on a paved trail and then a quick ride down the face of a cliff for 208 feet in an elevator.

-Wright added that up to 1,000 stellar sea lions use the cave from November through late summer: They are often seen lounging, loafing or just plain sacked out on the rocky interior cliffs or boulders.
+Wright adds that as many as 1,000 stellar sea lions use the cave from November through late summer.
+They are often seen lounging, loafing or just plain sacked out on the rocky interior cliffs or boulders.

 The stellar sea lions are not the only wildlife species that are easy to spy at Sea Lion Caves.
 Back atop, keep eyes out for soaring raptors like hawks and eagles that are often seen on the hunt – or flocks of shore birds that dance and dazzle and skirt the surf.

-“Without a doubt, it’s the most gorgeous stretch of the Oregon coast with the collection of rocky shores, so the geology, the geography and certainly the forest add up to a wonderful place to relax and wonder and wander if you want a place to decompress.”
+David Thompson says that it is a remarkable scene and one that is often overlooked in winter.
+“Without a doubt, it’s the most gorgeous stretch of the Oregon Coast with the collection of rocky shores,” he says.
+“The geology, the geography and certainly the forest add up to a wonderful place to relax and wonder and wander if you want a place to decompress.”